Eren Derdiyok: Basel

-Basel's head caoch Christian Gross noticed Derdiyok's goal scoring instinct and persuaded him to join the club for their 2006–07 season.
+Basel's head coach Christian Gross noticed Derdiyok's goal scoring instinct and persuaded him to join the club for their 2006–07 season.
 Derdiyok joined Basel's U-21 team, who played in the third tier.
 Under team coach Heinz Hermann, the striker scored 10 goals in 17 appearances in just six months.
 Derdiyok was then called up by Gross into Basel's first team.
 After playing in five test games, in which he netted six times, he played his domestic league debut for the club, coming on as substitute in the 82nd minute, in the away game in the Stadion Wankdorf on 11 February 2007 as Basel won 3–0 against Young Boys.
 The next match for Basel was a transfer supplement match against Derdiyok's former club Old Boys which Basel won 6–1, with Derdiyok scoring a hat-trick within less than an hour.

 He scored his first league goal for his new club on 14 April in the home game in the St. Jakob-Park as Basel played a 3–3 draw with St. Gallen.
 At the end of the 2006–07 Super League season Basel were runners-up, one point behind championship winners Zürich.
 During the second half of the season Derdiyok was used mainly as a substitute, playing only one full game, and averaging a total of 220 play minutes.
 In the Swiss Cup Basel advanced to the final, where they played Luzern.
 Derdiyok was in the starting eleven, substituted out after 58 minutes, but the game was won 1–0 thanks to a penalty goal in the third minute of added time.

 For Derdiyok, the 2007–08 season proved to be a lot more fruitful and he received more regular playing time.
 Basel played in the 2007–08 UEFA Cup.
 Winning both matches in the qualification round and both matches in the play-off round, they advanced to the group stage, which they ended undefeated in second position, to continue the knockout stage.
 But then they were eliminated here by Sporting CP.
 Derdiyok had seven appearances in the ten games.
 In his first league match of the season, an away game at the Espenmoos Derdiyok scored a brace as Basel won 3–0 against St. Gallen.
 He scored his first hat-trick in the away match on 2 March 2008 as Basel won 3–1 against FC Thun.
 At the end of the 2007–08 season, he won the Double with the club.
 They won the League Championship title with four points advantage over second placed Young Boys.
 Derdiyok had 27 league appearances, scoring seven times.
 In the Swiss Cup via FC Léchelles, SC Binningen, Grasshopper Club, Stade Nyonnais and in the semi-final Thun, Basel advanced to the final, and winning this 4–1 against AC Bellinzona they won the competition.
 In the final, on 6 April 2008, Derdiyok was in the starting eleven and he netted the first goal of the game.